dflay/NMR-DAQ/README.md

      - IP C ID space: 0280
      - IP D ID space: 0380

 ## 7. Driver Installations

-   All needed driver files are located in the "./drivers/" folder.
+   All needed driver files are located in the `./drivers/` folder.
    Directions for specific hardware follow below.

    NOTE: Unless specified otherwise, such messages shown below from the dmesg command are examples only.
 Your device naming scheme may differ.

-   > Stanford Research Systems SG382 Function Generator
+### Stanford Research Systems SG382 Function Generator

      - First plug in the USB-Serial Port adaptor to one of your USB ports.
-       Wait for a couple of seconds, then run “dmesg”.
+       Wait for a couple of seconds, then run `dmesg`.
 You should see these messages at the end of dmesg output.

        usb 1-1: new full speed USB device using uhci_and address 2